david-xhk/binary_tree/docs/readme.rst

 Binary Tree
 ===========

-Binary Tree provides a Node object and some useful functions like constructors and traversals for a binary tree data structure.
+Binary Tree provides a Node object and some useful functions like constructors and tree traversals for a binary tree data structure.

 Features
 --------